LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 Similar to Closely, this tool can help you scrape people from posts, events or groups, which leads to a more precise targeting that results in acquiring high-quality leads.

 It also lets you run 1st-degree connection campaigns, InMails and provides robust reporting.
 Expandi’s content team create well thought-out pieces of content that serve as guides for beginners and those more experienced.
-All in all, the tool has been on the market for a long time and is considered solid LinkedIn automation, albeit lacking some of the most advanced and cutting-edge features.
+All in all, the tool has been on the market for a long time and is considered solid LinkedIn automation, albeit lacking some of the most advanced and cutting-edge features that some other similar tools can boast of.

 - Zapier Integration